-A study reported to ICES WGScallop (2015) in 2015 compared the effects of N-VirodredgeTM on with standard spring toothed scallop dredges on sandy and mixed sediments (EUNIS class A5.33 and 5.43; (see (https://eunis.eea.europa.eu/habitats.jsp) in Clew Bay on the west coast of Ireland both in terms of bycatch and environmental effects post dredging from diver observations.
-They report;
+A study reported to ICES WGScallop (2015)\in 2015 compared the effects of N-VirodredgeTM on with standard spring toothed scallop dredges on sandy and mixed sediments (EUNIS class A5.33 and 5.43; (see (https://eunis.eea.europa.eu/habitats.jsp) in Clew Bay on the west coast of Ireland both in terms of bycatch and environmental effects post dredging using diver observations.
+They report:

-- Catch rates for scallops in the N-Virodredge[TM] were slightly higher than standard spring toothed dredges and with less variability - Bycatch was similar in both dredges and there was no apparent difference in selectivity - Sources of physical impact include the rollers at the end of the dredge beam, - o the dredge teeth or tines (N-Virodredge $^{\text{TM}}$) and the weight of the of the dredge - o bag (chain mat) - Tracks from both dredges were clearly visible in the days following dredging.
-However, diver surveys were not able to detect a difference in the impact of the two dredge types - The N-viro dredge teeth were observed to penetrate the seabed up to their full extent (12-15 cm).
-However, this may be a reflection of the habitat present (relatively fine sand for scallop dredging) and may not be typical.
+- Catch rates for scallops in the N-VirodredgeTM were slightly higher than standard spring toothed dredges and with less variability - Bycatch was similar in both dredges and there was no apparent difference in selectivity - Sources of physical impact include the rollers at the end of the dredge beam, the dredge teeth in standard dredges and tines of the N-VirodredgeTM and the weight of the dredge bags (chain mat) - Tracks from both dredges were clearly visible in the days following dredging.
+However, diver surveys were not able to detect a difference in the impact of the two dredge types